lark-parser/lark/docs/philosophy.md

 Parsers are innately complicated and confusing.
 They're difficult to understand, difficult to write, and difficult to use.
 Even experts on the subject can become baffled by the nuances of these complicated state-machines.

-Lark's mission is to make the process of writing them as simple and abstract as possible. by the following design principles:
+Lark's mission is to make the process of writing them as simple and abstract as possible, by following these design principles:

 ### Design Principles